zpremium/daddyJokes/README.md

 ## Lessons Learned

 I created this because I wanted to practise my first API with only JavaScript.
+Everytime you press the button NEXT, a new joke will apear from this API.

 I used ASYNC AWAIT FETCH